 Eazy’s Counter Writing, written by Staff Writer, Q Moody | Hitman Holla’s Storytelling, written by Staff Writer, France

-The electricity of this match will be an exciting experience and it’s what entices everyone about this battle.
+The electricity of this match will be an exciting experience that will entice everyone to participate in this battle.
 Seeing Eazy’s talk vs Hitman’s stage presence and performance will be a unique challenge for both parties.
-This is a battle that has the culture split in making a decision for their winner.
+This is a battle that has the culture split in deciding for their winner.
 But the truth is, the writing within this battle is what will be most deliberate in determining a winner.
 Both emcees are hardly credited for their pen and ability to convey a point while being direct and breaking down their opponent.
 And in this battle, you will see the inclination of their most natural skill on full display, which is character assassination.

 When you craft the right angle, every battle is won before it is fought.
-Both Eazy & Hitman have the special power to affect the perception of their opponent.
-And both of these emcees produce angles at a high level, yet they have such a different and unique approach to the way they impart their message.
+Both Eazy & Hitman have the unique power to affect the perception of their opponent.
+Both of these emcees produce angles at a high level, yet they have a different and unique approach to the way they impart their message.

 Hitman Holla Angles Just As Good As He Performs

 A good story can be most effective when being expressed with suspense and vivid imagery.
-A great connector finds a way to transfer his experience and make it and relatable.
-You make people feel heard, feel validated, and feel listened too.
+A great connector finds a way to transfer his experience and make it relatable.
+You make people feel heard, feel validated, and feel listened to.

-Having the ability to capture an audience, lead them in whatever direction necessary and leave the fans with newly presented knowledge or information to absorb, creates a catastrophic and resonating impact whenever you watch a Hitman Holla performance.
-He wraps up his angle with his elite ability to be a great storyteller.
+The ability to capture an audience, lead them in whatever direction necessary, and leave the fans with newly presented knowledge or information to absorb can create a catastrophic and resonating impact.
+This is, more times than not, what you get whenever you watch a Hitman Holla performance.
+He wraps up his angles with his elite ability to be a great storyteller.

 There is a ton of nuance to the details of Hitman’s Holla ability to angle within his storytelling.
 Let’s break down how Hitman uses the elements of storytelling to execute effective angles.